dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 on character you get into what we do in Greece: hire your best friend, your second cousin.
 Dimitry: This is not character.
+Socrates: So start with skills and see if the character can fill them?
+Dimitry: Or the other way around.
+We live in an industry that changes a lot, it has to do with an industry that changes a lot.

+## Cliques

+Jason: Based on what Socrates mentioned, I want to talk about cliques.
+You as a new guy will never be part of this.
+You go there never enter that clique.
+At the end after some time you will leave because you never got involved in the good projects since they never came your way.
+Socrates: Or there are different cliques operating at different levels.
+There was that department that for some reason was always above everybody else...
+A cabal running the whole thing.
+...
+Dimitry: I did not have that exact experience but I happened to talk to someone who told me that a place was "a little bit too cliquey" which I did not like because it was served as something that people should somehow swallow and get along.
+No it is not something you should swallow, it is a red flag.
+Jason: Yes and because it is difficult to solve, you need to recognize that from the interview hence why we discuss it here.
+Socrates: Or it might be something benign like people hanging out together after work to play football.
+That's OK as long as it does not interfere with the rest.

+## Do That Now - One Hour

+Dimitry: Related to the "write me code for 10 days" are those site that ask you to solve problems within an hour.
+DO THAT NOW ONE HOUR.
+Jason: I hate them so much...
+Dimitry: I have a personal issue with that: when someone gives me a deadline out of the blue, my brain rebels and freezes.
+I am in "no I want to think" or "negotiate the deadline" mode.
+Jason: These things have nothing to do with actual working conditions, how many tasks need to finish within an hour?
+Dimitry: Or if I finish in half, what do I do with the remaining time?
+Jason: Or if you need three?
+Will you be fired?
+Don't get it.
+Dimitry: I have seen some that can be done in far less time, some others take one hour non-stop.
+I think that some times people are told to use them or follow trends.
+Jason: There are some people that cannot function under tight constraints.
+Shows sometimes a luck of respect.

+## No Career Progression

+Dimitry: Another one that happened while I was looking were two or three companies who were in a very good position of having won a big contract, expanding, and wanted 10-15 developers to build their platform, take it off from A to B to C. While talking with them there was no answer on what would happen after that year, like OK we take it off, how will I continue to evolve while being employed?
+There was the assumption that we had to work a lot for that company, and once it reached a specific stage, then what would happen next?
+They might need to downsize for example more maintaining stuff.
+Jason: Like what will you do?
+Dimitry: To one I asked it in this way: I see the whip but not a single carrot.
+You want me to drop there like a paratrooper, organize stuff, solve difficult problems which I am very willing to do so but then what?
+There was no answer.
+Because themselves didn't know.
+I would do that when starting my career, at a point when screwing up would be OK.
+Socrates: A good experience.
+Dimitry: Exactly, but now I have this experience, go there use it, there needs to be something for me as well.
+Like extra money?
+Socrates: Wrapping up, we need to check when there is extra effort asked, to see that the returns are proportional.
+Or weight these things up, consider our personal stage in life, family situation.
+If there is overtime, will they pay us more?
+Teach us things?
+Send us to seminars?
+You want me go above my contract, for what?
+Jason: A good give and take.
+Socrates: When you listen to many promises, be aware because promising is different than delivering that promise.
+Or they want to awe you with a gym, snack bar, ping-pong table, but not the time to enjoy them.
+Dimitry: ... and we want to deduce as much information as possible from the interviews and spotting red flags.

+Socrates: As per usual sent us your red flags to add them in a subsequent podcast.
+All: Bye...